ng-docs/angular-cn/aio/content/guide/styleguide.md

 <div class="s-why-last">

-**Why?** The property associated with `@HostBinding` or the method associated with `@HostListener` can be modified only in a single place&mdash;in the directive's class.
+**Why?** The property associated with `@HostBinding` or the method associated with `@HostListener` can be modified only in a single place—in the directive's class.
 If you use the `host` metadata property, you must modify both the property/method declaration in the directive's class and the metadata in the decorator associated with the directive.